Upcoming Events

 Camp Rosey

 Camp Rosey is our free-of-charge youth camp established in 2023 that focuses on supporting our sacred youth in their healing journeys through grief and loss.
-We strive to create an environment where love and support are felt from the moment you arrive until the time you leave.

 The two components to camp, which incorporate elements of culture and traditional medicine, include Summer Camp and Monthly Ongoing Community Support.

-Dinner will be provided.
+Lunch will be provided.

-On Friday, December 12th from 4pm-7pm we'll be collaborating with Tacoma Boat Builders for our Carving as Medicine workshop.
+On Monday, January 12th from 4pm-7pm we'll be collaborating with Tacoma Boat Builders for our Carving as Medicine workshop.

 Join us for carving, connection and food! ❤️